 Insurance claim mistakes you want to avoid

 North Carolina is known for catching a hurricane or ice storm every so often.
 Unfortunately, many in central and coastal NC have experienced roofing damage as a result of these storms.
-TruBlue Roofing has dealt with all types of damage from significant storms and hurricanes that have made their way up the coastline and in the triangle.
+TruBlue Roofing and Remodeling has dealt with all types of damage from significant storms and hurricanes that have made their way up the coastline and in the triangle.
 We understand that it can be messy structurally and financially.

 Before you file a roofing insurance claim for roof repairs, make sure you avoid these common mistakes that people make when filing a claim.
 Educating yourself on these common errors and learning how to avoid them will prevent mistakes during the claim progress.
 It’s important because these mistakes can end up with a rejected claim.
 In this article, we’ve compiled a list of the five top roofing insurance claim mistakes.

 It’s a good idea to contact a qualified roofing company before you call the insurance company.
 An experienced roofing contractor will have a keen eye for spotting damage on your roof and they can document the damage for you.
 This will help you a great deal once you do contact the insurance company, and it will prevent your claim from being denied.
 TruBlue Roofing and Remodeling is experienced dealing with roof damage of all kinds, especially storm damage.
 Also know that any time you call your insurance company, they are adding to your insurance file.
 We have had cases when the damage was under the deductible and the homeowner was able to get a quick repair that didn’t cause his homeowner’s insurance premium to rise.

 2 – Trying to repair the roof before calling an insurance company